mlaikhram/MAL-Music-Bot-2/README.md

 Once the Bot is running, you can invite it to your Discord Server from the [Discord Developer Portal](https://discord.com/developers/applications) and interact with it from your text channels.

 ### Usage
-Tag the bot or type !iwa and send one of the following messages into a text channel to use the bot:
+Type '/' in the your Discord channel and use one of the following commands to interact with the bot:

 `/adduser <username>`